Doncaster, Victoria: History

-The Doncaster Hill Recycled Water Project is an ambitious project transforming Central Doncaster (Doncaster Hill) into a sustainability hub.
-The project, being spearheaded by Yarra Valley Water is currently in the process of stakeholder engagement as Yarra Valley Water seeks to understand the needs and values of nearby residents.

 Traditional ownership

 The formally recognised traditional owners for the area in which Doncaster is located are the Wurundjeri people.
 The Wurundjeri people are represented by the Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation.

 Demographics

 In the 2016 Census, there were 20,946 people in Doncaster.
 44.6% of people were born in Australia.
 The next most common countries of birth were China 15.8%, Malaysia 4.0%, Greece 3.4%, Hong Kong 3.0% and Italy 2.7%.
 40.5% of people spoke only English at home.
 Other languages spoken at home included Mandarin 17.6%, Cantonese 10.1%, Greek 7.8%, Italian 3.6% and Persian 2.5%.
 The most common responses for religion were No Religion 33.9%, Catholic 17.6% and Eastern Orthodox 10.2%.

 Transport

 The major east–west road (Doncaster Road) leads from Kew to Donvale.
 The Eastern Freeway terminated at Doncaster Road at the western edge of the suburb from 1983 to December 1997.

-As a result of a decision by the Victorian Cain Labor Government, the stage 2 section from Bulleen Road to Doncaster Road was only two lanes each way.
-During this period Doncaster suffered from heavy traffic congestion and air pollution as Doncaster Road carried 60,000 vehicles a day as a major arterial road.
-Since the Kennett Government extended the Eastern Freeway along the course of the Koonung Creek to Springvale Road, Doncaster's through-traffic has dropped considerably.
+The section from Bulleen Road to Doncaster Road was originally built as two lanes each way.
+During this period Doncaster Road carried 60,000 vehicles a day as a major arterial road.
+Since then, the Eastern Freeway was extended along the course of the Koonung Creek to Springvale Road.

 Throughout the 1970s, the Doncaster line was planned by the State Government to run down the middle of the Eastern Freeway, with land acquired for the line, but was sold in the 1980s.
 Various plans have also been made for extension of the tram route 48 north to Doncaster.
+Today the closest railway station to Doncaster remains Box Hill railway station, 3 km to the south.

-Present bus services exist in the area running from a park & ride centre, along dedicated transit lanes to the city.
+Several bus services run in the area including routes to the CBD from the Doncaster Park & Ride bus station centre.

-Doncaster is three kilometres from Box Hill station its closest and has several direct bus routes to the CBD and has three entrances to the Eastern Freeway in both directions and outside of peak times traveling time to the CBD is approximately 15 mins or 10 mins to Collingwood.
-There are also two orbital SmartBuses (902 and 903) which travels through Doncaster from Airport West to Chelsea and Altona to Mordialloc respectively.

-There are bus routes which take you to the CBD along the Eastern Freeway and along Belmore Road route via Balwyn and Kew and Doncaster Road through Kew and Collingwood plus routes to Greensborough and Glen Waverley and Heidelberg and Box Hill etc.